NicodemusGurion/nicodemusgurion.github.io/_posts/What blood fractions can Jehovah’s witnesses take?.md

 Albumin is the most abundant protein in plasma, accounting for approximately 55-60% of the total protein content.
 It plays a crucial role in maintaining the osmotic pressure of the blood, which helps regulate the distribution of water between the blood and surrounding tissues.
 Albumin also binds and transports various substances such as hormones, fatty acids, and drugs throughout the body.

+Albumin is used as a plasma expander during surgery, and it can also be used to treat burns and edema.

 ### Globulins

 Globulins are a diverse group of proteins present in plasma.
 They can be further classified into three main types: